-Graphics processing units, or GPUs, are a vital component of your computer since you can’t play video games, create videos, or use any graphic design software without them.
-So, you need to take care of your GPU, like making sure they don’t get too hot to avoid damage.
-But can a hot GPU catch on fire, and if so, how do you keep you and your GPU safe?
+Graphics processing units, or GPUs, are a vital computer component since you can’t play video games, create videos, or use any graphic design software without them.
+So, you must take care of your GPU, like ensuring they don’t get too hot to avoid damage.
+But can a hot GPU catch on fire, and if so, how do you keep yourself and your it safe?

 A GPU can catch fire.
-That said, you need to monitor it and let it rest if it starts overheating.
-If your GPU doesn’t have enough airflow to it, or you’re using it for games and programs above its capacity, it won’t work efficiently—and will overheat—thus, putting it at risk for fire.
+You need to monitor it and let it rest if it starts overheating.
+If it doesn’t have enough airflow, or you’re using it for games and programs above its capacity, it won’t work efficiently and will overheat, thus, putting it at risk for fire.

-This article explains what GPUs are used for and what types of GPUs are available.
+This article explains what GPUs are used for and what types are available.

-I’ll also discuss GPU fires and how to prevent them and go over some important facts and safety info for keeping your GPU safe and preventing fires.
+I’ll also discuss GPU fires and how to prevent them and go over some important facts and safety info for keeping it safe and preventing fires.
 Keep reading.

 GPUs Can overheat when they use too much power

 GPUs are most popular in graphics, videos, and video gaming.
-They were primarily made to render 3D graphics, but they now have other uses as technology improves.
+They were primarily made to render 3D graphics but now have other uses as technology improves.

-The improvement in technology also means that GPUs render graphics more realistically and detailed.
+The improvement in technology also means that GPUs render graphics more realistic and detailed.

-GPUs are still being used in design programs, videos, and gaming, but they’re also used in cryptocurrency trading, machine learning, and artificial intelligence.
+GPUs are still used in design programs, videos, and gaming but also in cryptocurrency trading, machine learning, and artificial intelligence.

 With these uses, GPUs work hard and require a lot of energy to output the necessary graphics rendering.